b23prodtm/acake2php/README.md

 13. I've made changes to deployment/images/ dockerfile, how can I rebuild it?

+  To build the Docker images, dependencies included:

+    ./deploy.sh

+  Then, choose the Docker architecture, and then choose option

+    6:build dependencies.

+  To be able to publish on to DockerHub [betothreeprod](https://hub.docker.com/u/betothreeprod) repository, first login as *betothreeprod* from a web browser.
   Use npm [balena-cloud-apps](https://github.com/b23prodtm/balena-cloud-apps), for exmaple to build the apache-php7 Docker image, we'll choose *18-alpine* tag:

     cd deployment/images/apache-php7/